nicolaigj/booster2024/presentation.md

 <!---
 - Landed my dream job in 2019
-- Finally a proper developer
+- Finally a proper developer, until this point I worked with IT services and then some white collar consulting
 - I don't know why I felt that I was less of a person because I wasn't a developer
 - Looking forward to spending all my time with development
 - Being one of the cool guys